wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_networking_fundamentals/contention.md

 <p> </p>

-**[A.3.1.p3.2]** A 100 MB transfer from host D to host B, and a 100 MB transfer
-         from host A to host C start at time 0.
+**[A.3.1.p3.2]** A 100 MB transfer from host D to host B, and a 100 MB transfer from host A to host C start at time 0.
 At what time does each of them complete?
+Show your work and reasoning.
 <div class="ui accordion fluid">
   <div class="title">
     <i class="dropdown icon"></i>